-DRAIN THE PUMP AND ISOLATE PIPEWORK BEFORE DISMANTLING THE PUMP

-The appropriate safety precautions should be taken where the pumped liquids are hazardous.
+DRAIN THE PUMP AND ISOLATE PIPEWORK BEFORE DISMANTLING THE PUMP The appropriate safety precautions should be taken

-FLUORO-ELASTOMERS (When fitted.)
-When a pump has experienced temperatures over 250 °C (482 °F), partial decomposition of fluoro-elastomers (example: Viton) will occur.
+LUORO-ELASTOMERS (When fitted.)
+When a pump has experienced temperatures over 250 °C (482 °F), partial decomposition of fluoroelastomers (example: Viton) will occur.
 In this condition these are extremely dangerous and skin contact must be avoided.